Skip to Content

 Instructions

-• Warm avocado oil in the Instant Pot on saute mode.
-Add the arbol, guajillo, and ancho chiles and saute until smoking, stirring them occasionally.
-Then, add the onion and garlic, and continue cooking for 2 minutes.
+• Warm oil in the Instant Pot on saute mode.
+Add the dry chiles and saute until they blister.
+Then, add the onion and garlic, and sauté for 2 minutes.

-• Transfer the ingredients to a blender and add 3-4 cups of HOT water.
-Let the mixture sit for 10 minutes so the chiles rehydrate.
+• Transfer them to a blender with 3-4 cups of HOT water.
+Let the mixture sit for 10 minutes to allow the chiles to rehydrate.

-• Add apple cider vinegar, black peppercorns, Mexican oregano, coriander seeds, and ground cumin to the chilies and process until smooth; set it aside.
+• Add apple cider vinegar, black peppercorns, Mexican oregano, coriander seeds, and ground cumin to the blender, and process until smooth.

-• Generously season the chuck roast with salt and pepper.
-Add the chuck roast in a single layer and let it brown for 3-4 minutes.
-Repeat with the remaining beef, and set it aside.
+• Sear the chuck roast in batches in the Instant Pot.
+Add the beef in a single layer and let it brown for 3-4 minutes.

-• Return the beef to the pot and pour the reserved chili mixture over the top through a mesh strainer.
-Use the remaining 1 cup of HOT water to encourage the chili mixture to strain.
+• Return all the beef to the pot and pour the chili mixture over the top through a mesh strainer.
+Use the remaining 1 cup of HOT water to help strain the chili mixture.

 • Spoon some of the shredded beef into a shallow bowl and ladle the consomé on top.
-Serve the shredded beef birria with warm corn tortillas, onions, cilantro, lime wedges, and a side of consomé.
+Serve the shredded beef birria with warm corn tortillas, chopped cilantro and onions, lime wedges, and more consomé on the side.

 Notes